abarisyerlikaya/Huffman-Coding/README.md

 # Huffman-Coding
 A program that converts a string to Huffman Tree.
+Screenshots are below the wiki tab.